gisma/MetashapeTools/README.md

 3. Save the project using a meaningful name

-### Workflow integrating Ground Control Points (GCPs)
+### Orthoimage Workflow integrating Ground Control Points (GCPs)

+It is obligatory that you run consecutively  all three steps.

-#### Orthoimage with GCP - step 1 preprocessing
+#### Step 1 - preprocessing
-* Start the script `Ortho-1 (preGCP)`.
+* Start the script `Ortho-1 (preGCP)`
+  * checks image Quality and drop images with  a quality less than 0.78
-  * Calculate a first alignment and mesh using the following parameters:
+  * calculate a first alignment and mesh using the following parameters:
-  * Key Point Limit: 10000
+  * key point limit: 10000
-  * Tie Point Limit: 1000
+  * tie point limit: 1000
-  * Downsampling: 4
+  * downsampling: 4
-  * Smoothing 10 times
+  * smoothing 10 times
   * reduce overlap with a value of 8
-  * Calculate a **second** alignment and mesh using the following parameters:
+  * calculate a **second** alignment and mesh using the following parameters:
-  * Key Point Limit: 40000
+  * key point limit: 40000
-  * Tie Point Limit: 4000
+  * tie point limit: 4000
-  * Downsampling: 1
+  * downsampling: 1

-#### Orthoimage with GCP - step 2 link GCP to images
+#### Step 2 - link GCP to images

+After the script is finished you may need to manually remove the few remaining start and landing area pictures.
+Otherwise you will find at the launching place some artefacts.
+To do so just right-click on the position in the model and choose filter by point.
+Mark and remove all pictures with the launching pad and repeated launching and landing images.

-After the script is finished, import your Ground Control Points (GCP) and align them manually in at least 4 images.
+Then import your Ground Control Points (GCP) and align them manually in at least 4 images.
 Use about 30 % of the GCP as independent Checkpoints by unticking the checkbox in the Reference Pane.

-#### Orthoimage with GCP - step 3 create Orthoimage
+#### Step 3 - optimize point cloud and create Orthoimage

 * Use `Toolchain Ortho-2 (postGCP)`.
 This includes the following steps:
-  * optimize sparse cloud
+  * optimize sparse cloud using the point cloud statistics
   * create 2.5D Mesh
-  * smooth Mesh with factor 35
+  * smooth Mesh with factor 35 (empirical value for forests)
   * create Orthomosaic
 	  * surface: mesh
 	  * refine seamlines = True
   * export Orthomosaic, Seamlines and Marker error
   * export report

+Finally you have a result that automatically tries to optimize the number of necessary cameras, minimize reprojection errors in the tie point cloud (sparse cloud), re-arrange the cameras and thus produce an reproducible orthoimage on the (statistically) best possible spatial resolution.

 ### Worflow Orthoimage without GCP
-If you do NOT have Ground Control Points you can run an optimized workflow of orthoimages production by one click.
+If you do NOT have Ground Control Points you can run corresponding to the upper workflow, an one click production of optimized orthoimages.
+This maybe very useful if you have several repeated flights over an area and if you want to get an overview.
+Just put the image data of each flight in a seperate chunk and start the script `Toolchain noGCP` with the option to process all chunks.
-1. Load images as above (you may load several distinct chunks for e.g. different time slots)
-2. Start the script `Toolchain noGCP`

 This will do the following steps:.
-* Check image Quality and drop images with  a quality less than 0.78
+* Check image Quality and drop images with  a quality less than 0.75
 * Calculate a first alignement and mesh with
   * Key Point Limit: 10000
   * Tie Point Limit: 1000